pavitranew/session-4/readme.md

 `var app = angular.module('myApp', []);`

-App is the main Angular space and can be broken down into multiple controllers.
+`app` is the main Angular space and can be broken down into multiple controllers.

 `<body data-ng-controller="NavController">`

 ```
 app.controller("NavController", function( $scope ) {
   $scope.navItems = [
+  🔥
+  ]
+  })
 ```

 [Scope](https://docs.angularjs.org/guide/scope#!) is the glue between application controller and the view.